Sprite Stencil Overlay Breakdown

 Layer Setup

-To start with this effect, our Player GameObject (with the SpriteRenderer) needs to be assigned to a new Layer, which we will call “Player”.
+To start with this effect, our Player GameObject (with the SpriteRenderer) needs to be assigned to a new Layer, which we will call āPlayerā.

-Objects that are in-front of the player (where the overlay will appear) will also be assigned to another layer, named “Infront” (or “Foreground”, the name isn’t too important).
+Objects that are in-front of the player (where the overlay will appear) will also be assigned to another layer, named āInfrontā (or āForegroundā, the name isnāt too important).

 Example Overlay Shader

-Next we need to write a shader for the overlay effect.
-I’ve created a new Shader Graph using the 2D Sprite Unlit Master node.
-I’d like to create a dithering-like effect which could be achieved using the Dither node.
-I don’t want it too small though and it uses screenspace pixels, and the “pixels” in my sprites are actually made up of multiple screen pixels.
-Therefore, I’ll be using a checker-board approach instead.
+Next we need to write a shader for the overlay effect, for this I’ve used a Sprite Unlit Graph.
 There is a Checkerboard node, however this is anti-aliased, so will have transparent parts, which may not be the intended result if using a pixel perfect approach.
-Instead, I’m creating the checker pattern by using a combination of Fraction, Step and Lerp nodes – (but play around with each approach and see which suits your project best!)
+Instead, Iām creating the checker pattern by using a combination of Fraction, Step and Lerp nodes ā (but play around with each approach and see which suits your project best!)

-Can use Position set to World rather than UVs if you don’t want the effect being stretched & scaled by UVs.
+Can use Position set to World rather than UVs if you donāt want the effect being stretched & scaled by UVs.
 (Note, the twitter gif also uses Add 0.5 after the Lerp).

-To use the sprite from the SpriteRenderer component, we use the texture property with the _MainTex reference.
-Since this is just for an overlay, I only need the alpha component of the texture, which is multiplied with the checkboard effect to ensure it stays within the bounds of the sprite.
+reference.
+Since this is just for an overlay, I only need the alpha component of the texture, which is multiplied with the checkerboard effect to ensure it stays within the bounds of the sprite.

-We need to create a new Material using this graph.
-We’ll be overlaying this material on top of the player sprite, but only when it is hidden behind objects in the Infront/Foreground layer.
-This can be achieved by using the Stencil overrides on the Forward Renderer’s RenderObjects feature.
+Create a new Material using this graph.
+Weāll be using Stencil overrides on the Renderer asset to overlay this material on top of the player sprite - but only when it is hidden behind objects in the Infront/Foreground layer.

-Forward Renderer
+Renderer Asset

-The Forward Renderer has a box to add Renderer Features to the pipeline.
-Unity provides a feature known as RenderObjects, which re-renders any objects specified by the Filters on the feature, but also allowing certain things to be overriden, such as Depth, Stencil and Camera projection.
-We’ll only be focusing on the Stencil overrides.
+Assuming you have URP set up correctly, under your project/assets you should have a Renderer Asset.
+At the bottom of this (in the inspector) is a list where you can add Renderer Features.
+Unity provides some features, one of which is RenderObjects which re-renders any objects specified by the Filters on the feature, while also allowing certain things to be overridden - such as Depth, Stencil and Camera projection.
+Weāll only be focusing on the Stencil overrides in this post.

-As we don’t want to render the Infront layer objects twice however, we should also exclude them from the Default Layer Mask (split into Opaque and Transparent Layer Masks in newer versions), at the top of the Forward Renderer.
-This means we won’t render objects normally on that layer, so in the scene/game view those objects should disappear.
-But we can then add a RenderObjects feature to render them, specifying the additional overrides (We’ll be going over this in a bit).
+Ideally, we donāt want to render objects on the Infront layer twice, so should also exclude them from the Default Layer Mask (split into Opaque and Transparent Layer Masks in newer versions), at the top of the Renderer Asset (though only for the Universal/Forward Renderer).
+This means we wonāt render objects normally on that layer, so in the scene/game view those objects should disappear.
+But we can then add a RenderObjects feature to render them, specifying the additional overrides (as explained below).

 For the Player layer, we want to render it twice so should keep it in the default mask.
 This is because we will be overriding the material to create the overlay and still want the normal sprite/material to show.